 If we were a more sensitive civilisation, despair could become the defining emotion of this era.
 We have plenty of reasons to feel it.
 Then again, if we were a more sensitive civilisation, the things that give us reason to despair would not be things at all.
 But that is not our world.

 I am exhausted from despair.
-I’m sure you are familiar with the many converging crises that that can induce this state.
+I’m sure you are familiar with the many converging crises that can induce this state.
 To begin, there is climate change.
 The impacts that have already occurred — including arctic and sheet ice loss, as well as increasing storm, drought and flood frequency — are at the very worst end of predictions that were made in the early 1990s.
 Meanwhile, the human activities driving these changes show little sign of stopping.
 This alone seems beyond our capacity to resolve.
 Yet it’s only the beginning.
 There is the depletion of conventional oil and gas reserves, forcing expensive innovation to access deeper and more remote reserves, gradually shrinking the energy return on energy invested toward a non-viable state.
 There will be supply for some time to come, but the age of cheap, abundant energy is slowly coming to an end.
 Then there are our topsoils, which are rapidly disappearing.
 Ocean acidification is rising and overfishing has caused catastrophic dwindling of fish stocks.
 Worse still is that at sea and on land the sixth mass extinction in the history of Earth is already underway, with the current pace of species loss outstripping the average for the last ten millions years by an extraordinary margin.

 Our problems don’t even end there.
 To our environmental woes we should add the rapid growth in exponential technologies coupled with a fundamentally rivalrous global political dynamic.
 Similar to the splitting of the atom, the rise of artificial intelligence, bioengineering and nanotechnology hold the potential for immeasurably good ends for humanity and life on Earth.
 But as with nuclear technologies, the rivalrous nature of our relationships with each other guarantees these technologies will be subject to a weaponisation race.
 In this way we will multiply both the means by which humanity might extinguish itself and other life along with it, and the likelihood of self-termination.

 Finally, there remains the most existential risk of them all: our diminishing capacity for collective sensemaking.
-Sensemaking is the ability to generate an understanding of world around us so that we may decide how to respond effectively to it.
+Sensemaking is the ability to generate an understanding of the world around us so that we may decide how to respond effectively to it.
 When this breaks down within the individual, it creates an ineffective human at best and a dangerous one at worst.
 At the collective level, a loss of sensemaking erodes shared cultural and value structures and renders us incapable of generating the collective wisdom necessary to solve complex societal problems like those described above.
 When that happens the centre cannot hold.

 Threats to sensemaking are manifold.
 Among the most readily observable sources are the excesses of identity politics, the rapid polarisation of the long-running culture war, the steep and widespread decline in trust in mainstream media and other public institutions, and the rise of mass disinformation technologies, e.g. fake news working in tandem with social media algorithms designed to hijack our limbic systems and erode our cognitive capacities.
 If these things can confound and divide us both within and between cultures, then we have little hope of generating the coherent dialogue, let alone the collective resolve, that is required to overcome the formidable global-scale problems converging before us.
 And so it seems, as Daniel Schmachtenberger might say, we are approaching the power of gods, but without the wisdom of gods.